cloudmesh-community/book/chapters/pi/clusters/pi-now.md

 see the [Network of Pis Hostnames](#pi-network-hostnames) section for our recommendation on setting hostnames.

+### Private Network Cluster Setup with cm-burn :o:

+Cm-burn does not currently support setting up a private network cluster.
+When it is enhanced to support this we will add the documentation here.

 ### Private Network Cluster Setup by hand

 The master node of the cluster must use one network device to talk to the local